bigcommerce/dev-docs/docs/api-docs/management-apis/tutorials/contextual-filters.md

             "price_range_min": 9.95,
             "price_range_max": 225
         },
-        ...
+        {
+            "id": "Q29sb3I=",
+            "type": "product",
+            "name": "Color",
+            "product_count": 1
+        },
+        {
+            "id": "U2l6ZQ==",
+            "type": "product",
+            "name": "Size",
+            "product_count": 1
+        },
+        {
+            "id": "Ym9vbA==",
+            "type": "other",
+            "name": "Other"
+        }
     ],
     "meta": {}
 }
 ```

-The filters returned from completing this `GET` request are the filters available for configuration.
-In this example, we have Brand, Price, and Rating filters that we can pick from when choosing which filters to activate.
+The filters returned from completing this `GET` request are the filters available for configuration on the given category.
+In this example, we have Brand, Rating, Price, Color, Size, and Other filters to pick from when choosing which filters to activate for the Kitchen category.
 In reality, there will be more filters to select from.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">